Active case

 The exact link between social media and Attention-Deficit/Hyperactivity Disorder (ADHD) is being researched.
 But some research shows that social media has a negative impact on attention and may even contribute to attention disorders like ADHD.

 One report found emergency room visits for kids ages 5 –17 with attention disorder concerns increased by 40% between 2007 and 2016.
-In this same period, social media use has grown substantially.
+In this same period, social media usage has grown substantially.
 Platforms like Instagram, Snapchat and Facebook had hundreds of millions of users each by 2016.

 For now, scientific studies are investigating how social media specifically impacts attention.
 One study of Lebanese adults found that problematic social media use was linked to both ADHD and anxiety symptoms.

 It is possible that the effects may be worse in younger people, as the brains of children and adolescents are still developing.
-Another study of American high school students found that frequent social media use was associated with ADHD symptoms.
+Another study of American high school students found that excessive frequent social media use was associated with ADHD symptoms.

 Symptoms of ADHD